-- Whole-Class Discussion Anthropocene Ethics: Are humans 'the god species'? - Reading Rolston, Chapter 2
+- Whole-Class Discussion Anthropocene Ethics: Are we 'the god species'? - Reading Rolston, Chapter 2 (sections 1-4 & 7)

-WEEK 4: Ideological Roots of our Ecological Crises
+WEEK 4: Ideological Roots of the Anthropocene

-- Topic Religion & Ecology: What are the connections? - Readings White, "Roots of our Ecological Crisis"; Bassham, "Religion and the Environment" - Reflection #1 Ecological footprint reflection (due 9/14)
+- Topic Religion & Ecology: What are the connections? - Readings White, "Roots of our Ecological Crisis"; Bassham, "Religion and the Environment" - Reflection #1 Ecological footprint reflection (due 9/13)